phacUFPE/npm-tibia-assets/README.md

 # npm-tibia-assets

 **npm-tibia-assets** provides a collection of assets / data for the game *Tibia*, packaged as an npm (TypeScript) module.
-This repository contains both the source and the generated assets.

 ## Table of Contents